 With Loog Guitars, students are able to play songs on class one.
 The benefit of this is that kids feel engaged from the beginning and stimulated to keep learning music.

-We love working with schools and music educators and are happy to offer special discounted pricing and resources to them.
-We are honored to have won a "Best Tools for Schools" award at the 2013 NAMM Show, when music teachers from all over the U.S. voted for Loog as the Best Elementary Student Teaching Tool.
+We are honored to have won a "Best Tools for Schools" award at the 2013 NAMM Show, when music teachers from the U.S. voted for Loog as the Best Elementary Student Teaching Tool.

 David Mills is a music educator who decided to use singing, strumming and song writing as a vehicle for teaching music fundamentals to young children.
 He started out by using ukuleles with 3-strings tuned GBE like the highest 3-strings of the guitar.
 He later discovered Loog Guitars which, according to him, have much better spacing and string length than ukeleles.
 Read more →

 We always get emails asking for local guitar instructors who can give lessons on a Loog.
 Learn how you can become a Certified Loog Instructor so that we can recommend you.